shahabbasi/mongotopg/README.md

-# mongotopg
+# Mongo To Postgres
-Migrate from mongo database to postgres
+Migrate from mongo database to postgres.